rcaverob/hack_a_thing/README.md

 # Hack-a-thing: GraphQL

+## Description
+A simple server that uses GraphQL.
+It contains a list of courses and professors and responds to queries about these.

 ## How to Use

 Clone this repo and then run `npm install` in the command line to install all dependencies.